CivicActions/accessibility/_playbook/checklists.md

   - Project manager
   - UX designer
 ---

-Checklists can be very useful, but there is no single checklist that will cover all WCAG issues.
-An organization can choose to build one or customize one to meet their needs.
-Ultimately though, it is useful to change the review process on a regular basis to ensure that people continue to learn new ways to create better content.
+Checklists while helpful are insufficient to move an organization beyond a limited compliance mindset.
+There is no single checklist that will even cover all WCAG issues.
+As Intopia has has warned, [a checklist mentality can actually be harmful for inclusion](https://intopia.digital/articles/announcing-the-accessibility-not-checklist/).
+That said, if approached as part of a broader strategy they can be very helpful.
+We recommend that team might want to choose one which has already been built or customize one to better meet their needs.
+Ultimately though, it is useful to regularly review your checklists to ensure that your team continues to learn how to create more inclusive content.

 Tools like [Accessibility Insights](https://accessibilityinsights.io/) have an assessment component that guides users through a fine tooth manual review of a webpage.
 Using this tool, organizations could: